Seniors Samantha Calhoun and Angelica Earls Lead The Way

 Pack faces programs from the states of California and Nevada

-Head coach Shantel Twiggs is entering her tenth season as head coach for the Nevada Wolf Pack.
+Head coach Shantel Twiggs is entering her 11th season as head coach for the Nevada Wolf Pack.

 Twiggs brings an enormous amount of energy into every situation.
 She has created a team that thrives on stepping up in big meet situations.
 She has established a family atmosphere where athletes have support on and off the track.
 The success of Nevada Track and Field isn't just on the track.
-In 2008-2009 alone the team earned 39 WAC All Academic awards, qualified eight student- athletes to the NCAA West Regional meet in 10 events.
+In 2008-09 alone, the team earned 39 WAC All-Academic awards, qualified eight student-athletes to the NCAA West Regional meet in 10 events.

 During the 2007-08 season, Twiggs coached four NCAA Regional Qualifiers and saw senior thrower Inger Appanaitis qualify for the NCAA National Championship and the Olympic Trials.
 Fourteen student-athletes during the season in both track and field and cross country earned a total of 26 All-WAC honors, including Appanaitis who was both the WAC Outdoor Javelin Champion and the Women's High Point winner at the Outdoor Championships.